iamdcj/javascripts/prototypes/README.md

 `Person.name`

-If we attempt to access property `name` on the `Person` object, the look-up will first start at `Person`, if the property cannot be found, it will then go 'up' the chain and look at `Person`s `Protoptype` object, subsequently the look-up will continue if the property cannot be found on the `Person`'s prototype - it will look at the `Prototype`s prototype.
+If we attempt to access property `name` on the `Person` object, the look-up will first start at `Person`, if the property cannot be found, it will then go 'up' the chain and look at `Person`s `Protoptype` object, subsequently the look-up will continue if the property cannot be found on the `Person`'s prototype - it will look at the `Prototype`s prototype, until the chain ends.

 If the property look-up cannot be resolved on the chain, a reference error will be thrown.